Skip to content

 RaBitQ + IVF

 IVF is a classical clustering-based ANN index.
-IVF + RaBitQ consumes minimum memory across IVF, HNSW and QG.
-Powered by FastScan, it also achieves promising time-accuracy trade-off.
-To use RaBitQ + IVF, users need to cluster raw data vectors (e.g., using Kmeans), then to quantize each cluster and construct the IVF.
-The following is an example of using RaBitQ + IVF to search ANN on the deep1M dataset.
+IVF + RaBitQ offers the lowest memory usage compared to IVF, HNSW and QG.
+Powered by FastScan, it also provides a promising time-accuracy trade-off.
+To use RaBitQ + IVF, first cluster the raw vectors (e.g., via KMeans), then quantize each cluster and build the IVF index.
+Below is an example of using RaBitQ + IVF for ANN search on the Deep1M dataset.

 Dataset downloading and clustering

-Use the following commands in the shell to download the deep1M dataset, generate clustering information, and store it on disk.
+Use the following shell commands to download the Deep1M dataset, generate clustering information, and save it to disk.

 wget http://www.cse.cuhk.edu.hk/systems/hash/gqr/dataset/deep1M.tar.gz